JupiterBike.com

 You've read the instructions, pressed & held the power button, but your Jupiter Bike will not turn on.
 3 quick things to check for this are:

 1. Is the bike frame closed and latched.
+2. Is the battery in the frame.
+3. Does the battery have a charge.

 If this doesn't solve the issue, please read on and try the follow more advanced troubleshooting.